SamJoan/zer0u/README.md

 My main goal when exploring this is to prevent Insecure Direct Object Reference (IDOR) vulnerabilities.
-This vulnerability type is very common and RLS has the potential to introduce an additional layer of defense in depth that can prevent exploitation if security measures on the applicaiton level fail.
+This vulnerability type is very common and RLS has the potential to introduce an additional layer of defense in depth that can prevent exploitation if security measures at the application level fail.

 # Overview